1. Home

 Incidentally, a large proportion of job seekers already rely on reviews on portals such as Glassdoor when it comes to applying to a company—and more will do so in the future.

-A rather poor overall image can ensure that applications are not received at all and vacant positions can consequently no longer be filled (employee attrition).
+A rather poor overall image can prevent applications from being received and consequently prevent vacant positions from being filled (employee attrition).

-If the remaining team members have to absorb the work, overwork and further layoffs are inevitable and the future of the company is seriously threatened.
+If the remaining team members have to absorb the work, overwork and further lay-offs are inevitable, and the company’s future is seriously threatened.

 More on upskilling and reskilling